 No interest-free period

-When using your credit card, if you always pay off your monthly bill in full, you can enjoy between 45 and 59 days of interest-free credit.
+When using your credit card, if you always pay off your monthly bill in full, you get between 45 and 59 days of interest-free credit.

-This is not the case with credit card cheques, as you will be charged interest from the moment the cheque is used until the entire balance is paid off.
+This is not the case with credit card cheques, as you’ll be charged interest from the moment the cheque is used until the entire balance is paid off.

-Money spent using credit card cheques does not enjoy the same legal protection as money spent on a credit card.
+Money spent using credit card cheques does not have the same legal protection as money spent on a credit card.

-When you buy something costing over £100 and up to £30,000 using a credit card, you can make a claim against the credit card company for a refund if:
+When you make a purchase of between £100 and £30,000 using a credit card, you can make a claim against the credit card company for a refund if the goods:

-But if you buy something using a credit card cheque you aren’t covered in the same way.
+But if you buy something using a credit card cheque you don’t get this protection.